Services

 Cancellation Policy

-A 48-hour cancellation notice is required.
+A 24-hour cancellation notice is required.
 Late cancellations and no-shows may be subject to a late fee.
 Full policy details are provided at intake.

 Questions about fees or insurance?

-I’m happy to help you figure out your options before you schedule.
+I’m happy to help you understand your options before you schedule.

 Considering care?

-If you’re considering care or have questions about my services, you’re welcome to request a free 15-minute telephone consultation.
+You're welcome to request a free, 15-minute telephone consultation.